Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{proof} Suppose $p$ is reach event and $r(p)$ is a vertex.
-The vertex $r(p)$ uniquely defines $p$ since it is the earliest point on the trajectory $\mathcal{T}$ that reach $r(p)$.
-Since there are $n$ vertices, there are at most $O(n)$ reach events. \end{proof}
+\begin{lemma} Given a trajectory with $n$ vertices, there are at most $O(n)$ reach events which can be computed in $O(n \log^2 n)$ time. \end{lemma} \begin{proof} Suppose $p$ is a reach event and $r(p)$ is a vertex.
+The vertex $r(p)$ uniquely defines $p$ since it is the earliest point on the trajectory $\mathcal{T}$ that reaches $r(p)$.
+Since there are $n$ vertices, there are at most $O(n)$ reach events.